Lumi-supercomputer/lumi-userguide/docs/eap/index.md

 use case being to give users access to the software stack so that they can work on preparing their software for the [LUMI-G][lumig] hardware partition when it reaches general availability.

+!!! warning

+    The GPU Early Access Platform (EAP) is highly experimental - your mileage may vary.
+Things may change without warning while we are testing LUMI-G.
+    The EAP will be removed once LUMI-G enters general availability.

 | Nodes | CPUs             |  CPU cores         | Memory | GPUs            | Disk | Network         |
 | :---: | :--------------: | :----------------: | -----: | :-------------: | :--: | :-------------: |